-Effective strategy, and note the word EFFECTIVE, is the art of defining the vehicle, the value the vehicle brings to the buyer, and assembling all its moving and static parts, in order to meet the demand of the buyer.
+Effective strategy, and note the word EFFECTIVE, is the art of defining the vehicle, the value the vehicle brings to the buyer, and assembling all its moving and static parts, to meet the demand of the buyer.

 Last week we shared how individuals can make their 2017 resolutions more feasible.
 This week’s blog switches attention to the organization.
 Should organizations, like human beings, make new year resolutions?
 After all, an organization, if run well, will either have… Read More ›